helm/community/iana-media-type-application.md

 # Helm OCI MediaType Registration

 The use of OCI artifacts is one of the packaging methods available in Helm.
 A Helm OCI artifacts is comprised of multiple component, each defined by a specific Media Type.
 Media Types are managed by the [Internet Assigned Numbers Authority (IANA)](https://www.iana.org) and each type should be registered with IANA so that it can not only be known by the organization, but also discoverable by end users.
+The canonical location for Helm Media Types information below is intended to be the IANA [application registry](https://www.iana.org/assignments/media-types/media-types.xhtml#application).

-This document describes the related fields associated with the [registration of a Media Type to IANA](https://www.iana.org/form/media-types).
+This document describes the related fields associated with the [registration of a Media Type to IANA](https://www.iana.org/form/media-types) and exists in this repository only as a convenience to help Helm maintainers transparently update the form submission, as needed.
+This file may be removed from this repository at any time if no longer useful.

 ## Helm Config